SINTEF-Computer-Vision/autolabel/README.md

 ## Publication
 This code was used to generate labels to train a convolutional neural network for crop row segmentation in our paper presented at ICRA in June 2021.
 The code for data recording and training the neural network is not included in this repository.
 Please see the full paper for more information about this method and its usage.

+A video summary of the paper can be found [on YouTube](https://www.youtube.com/watch?v=CkI3bfmEHMY).

-If you find this useful, please cite:
+If you find this useful for your work, please cite the paper:

 ```
 @inproceedings{Bakken2021RobotSupervised,